TaskAssignment/TTBAOutline/README.md

-# TTBA: Thesaurus and Time based Bug-assignment (outline and directions)
+# TTBA: Thesaurus and Time based Bug-assignment (also called VTBA; Vocabulary and Time based Bug-assignment) (outline and directions)
 TTBA, plus the original tf-idf experiment.

 All the TTBA experiment requirements (data set, code, etc.) are available here.